The

 Body Bag Trading Cards (Troy Holbrook, 2007) Set of 15 (sold complete) with photo images of what appear to be real dead people... but not to worry, they are special effects images by Holbrook.
 Grim write-ups grace the backs.
 Retail: $10 a set.

-Boris Karloff, Beyond the Monster (Good Stuff, 200?): Series 1 had 100 black and white cards on Boris and his flicks ($25 retail), series 2 had 106 B/W cards about him ($15 retail).
-Also available is a 25 card bonus set of Boris cards given away with the 2nd series, called BKTMR.
+Boris Karloff, Beyond the Monster (Good Stuff, 1998): Series 1 had 100 black and white cards on Boris and his flicks ($25 retail), series 2 (©2000) had 106 B/W cards about him ($15 retail).
+Also available is a 25 card bonus set of Boris cards given away with the 2nd series, called Boris Karloff The Return of the Monster ($15 retail).

-Buffy The Vampire Slayer (Inkworks, Ikon, 1998 to present) There are 19 or more different series on this TV show, most of which are produced by Inkworks or Ikon (in Australia).
-There a many sites devoted completely the Buffy card craze, and they'll go into greater detail than we can.
+*Buffy The Vampire Slayer (Inkworks, Ikon, 1998 to present) There are over two dozen different card series made for this TV show, most of which are produced by Inkworks (USA) or Ikon (in Australia).
+In addition, there is also a spin off series called "Angel" (and five season's worth of cards).
+Most the vampires and demons that Buffy battles are actually intelligent characters, making this only a borderline monster set.
+For more on Buffy, visit one of the many websites devoted completely the Buffy card craze.
 Here's the one run by Inkworks.
+(See also Buffy articles and reviews.)

 Captain Spaulding's Museum of Monsters and Madmen (see House of 1,000 Corpses)